 She is Me - soul encounter & mythopoetic identity

 Ask any parent - growing up as a human takes a long time.
 The first task in the human psyche’s development - to grow a rounded egoic self - takes decades.
 The developing ego-self is formatively shaped by family and culture.
-The egoic self carries the child into adulthood and, for most people, there is little questioning of the cultural imprint of society’s values and goals, on the ego.
+The egoic self carries the child into adulthood and, for most people, there is little questioning society’s values and goals.
 For others, a deeper life beckons.
 This deeper life revolves mysteriously around a deeper self, the soul-self, revealed through dreams, intuition, deep imagination, synchronicities, strong emotions, embodied experiences, heart-knowing and liminal, consciousness altering experiences.

 Souling is the process of walking the soul path, of immersing in the underworld, with practices and experiences that are finely attuned to the individual.
-Souling requires a paradigm shift from the everyday, strategic, often overly conceptual, structured mind and life of the middle- world, to intuitive, imaginal, full-bodied sensing and presencing ways of knowing.
+Souling requires a paradigm shift from the everyday, strategic, often overly conceptual, structured mind of everyday life or the middle-world, to intuitive, imaginal, full-bodied sensing and presencing ways of knowing.
 The gateways of the body, heart, spirit, soul, mind and nature are waiting for us to step through.

 I will give some examples of middleworld gateways from my own soul journey.
 This will appear like a neat journey, because I am summarising extensive inner work done over 30 years.
 In fact the journey is meandering and messy, like all deep journeys are!